kpan02/Goalie-Wars/README.md

 Welcome to the game!
 Here are some instructions to get you started and help you navigate through the gameplay:

+Build Instructions: Reference the main branch in our repository for the latest updates to our game.
+Go to build settings and select both the lobby & multiplayer scenes, to build and run.
+This will the open into the lobby with the main menu.
 - **Joining the Game:** Start your game in the lobby.
 - **Moving Around:** Use the left joystick to move around and explore.
 - **Turning:** Utilize the right controller's joystick to turn and orient yourself in the game.
-- **Interacting with the Ball:** Use the pinch gesture on the right controller to grab the ball, and release to throw it - imitate a real-life throw.
+- **Interacting with the Ball:** Use the pinch gesture (middle finger) on the right controller to grab the ball, and release to throw it - imitate a real-life overhand throw for best results.
-- **Joining a Room:** Press the trigger button on your controller and hit the 'Join Game' button to jump into the action.
+- **Joining a Room:** Press the trigger button (index finger) on your controller and hit the 'Join Game' button to jump into the action.

 ### In-Game Experience
 - **Navigate and Score:** Use your controllers to move around, interact with the ball, and try to score a goal!